avneetahuja/reactJourney/week1/README.md

 - Wrote a pure react app, included a clock that ticks, file can be found in pure react folder

 ## Day 2:
-- Decided to learn some JS concepts that may be used in React, script.js can be found in js-review
+- Decided to learn/review some JS concepts that may be used in React including: Destructuring arrays/objects, template literals, Array ops like map, filter, sort, optional chaining, async methods, etc.